Tim Connolly (American football): Minnesota Vikings

 On October 26, 1998, Connolly was named executive vice president and general manager of the Minnesota Vikings.
 Connolly oversaw the team's day-to-day operations and led its efforts to replace the Hubert H. Humphrey Metrodome.
 However, unlike most general managers, he did not have a say in football operations, which were handled by Jeff Diamond, Dennis Green, and Rob Brzezinski.
 Connolly resigned on January 24, 2000.
 After leaving, Minnesota, Connolly joined an equity firm that attempted to purchase the National Hockey League's Phoenix Coyotes.

 Jacksonville Jaguars

 In 2003, the Jacksonville Jaguars hired Connolly to sell ticket and amenity packages for Super Bowl XXXIX.
 The project netted the team $30 million and led Wayne Weaver to hire Connolly as the team's senior vice president for business development.

 Green Bay Packers

 In 2010, Connolly was hired by the Green Bay Packers to be the team's vice president of sales and marketing.
-He oversaw oversee marketing, sponsorships, retail operations, premium sales, and guest services.
+He oversaw marketing, sponsorships, retail operations, premium sales, and guest services.